Kirk Ferentz: Personal life

-Ferentz and his wife, Mary, have five children; eldest son Brian from 2008 to 2011 was a coach for the New England Patriots.
+Ferentz and his wife, Mary, have five children; eldest son Brian was a coach for the New England Patriots from 2008 to 2011.
 Son James was a second team All-Big Ten center in 2012.
 Additionally, James became a Super Bowl Champion with the Denver Broncos following the 2015 season and again following the 2018 season with the New England Patriots.